mWater/mwater-expressions/docs/Schema and Types.md

 `jsonql`: Optional custom JsonQL expression.
 This allows a simple column to be translated to an arbitrarily complex JsonQL expresion before being sent to the server.
 It will have any fields with tableAlias = `{alias}` replaced by the appropriate alias.
 For all except `join`, `section` and `expr`

 `sql`: sql expression that gets the column value.
 Uses `{alias}` which will be substituted with the table alias.
-Usually just `{alias}.some_column_name`. *Note*: this is only for when sharing a schema file with [LookupSchemaMap](https://github.com/mWater/jsonql/blob/master/src/LookupSchemaMap.coffee)
+Usually just `{alias}.some_column_name`. *Note*: this is only for when using a schema file for Water.org's visualization server

 ## Column types

 joins and columns can be nested within sections for organizational purposes.

-* `id`: an id column.
-Ignored. *Note*: this is only for when sharing a schema file with [LookupSchemaMap](https://github.com/mWater/jsonql/blob/master/src/LookupSchemaMap.coffee)
 * `text`: strings. e.g. "apple"
 * `number`: e.g 1.34, 2, 5
 * `boolean`: true or false